Sean John

-Sean John is a privately held fashion lifestyle company created by music mogul Sean Combs.
-The line made its fashion debut with a men's sportswear collection for the spring 1998 season.
+Sean John is an American privately held fashion and lifestyle company founded by fashion designer and record producer Sean Combs.
+The brand launched its fashion line with a men's sportswear collection for the spring 1998 season.
+By 2016, Sean John achieved annual retail sales of $450 million.

-Individuals of note who have represented the brand in advertising and marketing include Combs himself, musicians Nelly, T.I., Mariah Carey, Nas, Fabolous, Dolla, Usher, Pharrell Williams, Mary J. Blige, Rick Ross, Mack Wilds, and Busta Rhymes; actors Lauren London, Cassie Ventura, Jamie Foxx, Penélope Cruz, Jussie Smollett, and Vincent Pastore; athlete Dwyane Wade; fashion models Tyson Beckford, Naomi Campbell, Channing Tatum, and many notable DJs.

 History

-In 1999 Sean Combs launched a signature collection of sportswear under his given name, Sean John.
+In 1998, American rapper and record producer Sean Combs launched a signature collection of sportswear under his given name, Sean John.
+The brand made its debut at retail during a launch event at Bloomingdale's in New York City.
 Since its launch, Sean John has enjoyed critical and commercial success with revenues now exceeding $525 million annually.
-Sean John has often appeared at the award ceremony for the Council of Fashion Designers of America (CFDA) held annually in New York.
+Sean John has often appeared at the award ceremony for the CFDA Fashion Awards held annually in New York.
 For five consecutive years, from 2000 to 2005, Sean John was nominated for its excellence in design.
 In 2004, Sean John was awarded the CFDA Men's Designer of the Year award.